Olympic Park railway line: Service

 Outside of special events, trains on the Olympic Park Line (T7) depart from a special platform at Lidcombe (platform 0, previously referred to as the Olympic Park Sprint Platform).
 Services operate with a frequency of one train every 10 minutes in each direction, dropping to 20 minutes at night.
 The trip between Lidcombe and Olympic Park takes about five minutes each way.
-As of Friday 23 October 2020, 4-car M sets are scheduled for these trips on weekdays, while 8-car A sets are scheduled on weekends and public holidays.
-K sets were rostered until then, and until the S sets were retired, they were also rostered.
+As of Tuesday 23 December 2025, 4-car M sets are scheduled for these trips on weekdays, while 8-car A sets are scheduled on weekends and public holidays.

 During major events at Sydney Olympic Park, train services run direct from the intercity platforms of Central, also sometimes stopping at Redfern and Strathfield.
 The Lidcombe shuttle trains are also built up to 8 cars.
 After larger events, west-bound trains from Olympic Park are sometimes extended beyond Lidcombe to Blacktown via the Western line, and to Glenfield and Campbelltown via the Main South line, using platforms 2 and 4 at Lidcombe instead.
 These services are normally run by 8-car A, B or T sets.